Speaking to council (remotely or in-person) is the single most impactful thing you can do to help defend our new zoning by-law.

 6. If you missed your panel, don't worry!

-They will do one last call at the very end of the public hearing for our item for anyone who is a late signup or missed their panel.
-If you missed your spot, make sure to tune join the meeting for the last panel and you will be allowed to speak.
+They will usually do one last call at the very end of the public hearing for our item for anyone who is a late signup or missed their panel.
+If you missed your spot, make sure to tune join the meeting for the last panel and you may be allowed to speak.